 Always wear a smile on your face as Thailand is the land of smiles.
 Thai people do not make faces or get aggressive in normal daily dealings with people and expect the same from others.

 Even under tough situations, try to control your anger and get out of the situation in a calm manner.

 Do dress conservatively when visiting temples.
 Sleeveless tops and short skirts and minis are not permitted.
-Certain temples and Royal palace have suitable clothes available on hire at the entrance gate.
+Certain temples and Royal Palaces have suitable clothes available on hire at the entrance gate.

 Always smell good and dress up well in clean clothes.
-Thai’s give lot of importance to personal hygiene and good dressing sense.
+Thais give a lot of importance to personal hygiene and good dressing sense.
 Body odour dirty smelly clothes or foul breath is frowned upon by them especially when you travel in public transport.

 Do remove your shoes before entering a temple or any place of worship.
 Even some guest houses especially those near the beaches follow this strictly.
 If you are visiting a local home, be sure to remove shoes and socks at the entrance before entering.

 Do treat monks and the elderly with respect and allow them right of way.

 Thai National Anthem

 Do show respect to the Thai national anthem when played in public places like theatres etc by getting up and standing still.

 Greet Thai people with the gesture ‘Wai’ which is similar to ‘Namaste’, the traditional gesture of greeting and thanking with folded hands and a slight bow.